Quality of Education

 +Communication and language

-■ Listening and attention - Listening to stories,
+■ Listening and attention - Listening to and retelling stories, singing songs and rhymes

 ■ Speaking - Talking about experiences, learning new words, asking and answering questions